nicholasVilela/physarum/README.md

 # Physarum Mold Simulation

-This project was written in Rust using the GGEZ framework to simulate Physarum Mold with variable properties.
+This project was written in Rust and WGSL using GGEZ and WGPU to simulate Physarum Mold on the GPU with variable properties.

-It's recommended to use `cargo run --release` for performance.

 To change settings, navigate to `/config` folder in main directory.